-Before you begin formal implementation of a project, you should invest in the process of designing the visualizations of your dashboards.
+Before you begin formal implementation of a workspace, you should invest in the process of designing the visualizations of your dashboards.
 In GoodData, success begins with the final product, from which you work backward.

 For purposes of this tutorial, you do not need to execute a wireframing process.
 This page is for your information only.

 Most users have a clear idea of the information that they require in order to make meaningful decisions for their role.
-To support this start-from-the-end approach, GoodData recommends investing significant time in building the visualizations of each dashboard tab in your projects.
+To support this start-from-the-end approach, GoodData recommends investing significant time in building the visualizations of each dashboard tab in your workspaces.
 This process is called wireframing.

 The wireframing process is an important step in turning the abstract stream of data into a visualized product.
-The wireframes you produce become the basis for your GoodData projects.
+The wireframes you produce become the basis for your GoodData workspaces.
 Through visualization, you can create images of what you want to report.
 When this image becomes clear, the implementation team can focus on how it is reported.